Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 - It can not catch integration errors or broad system errors

 Unit-testing may seem like a time-consuming process that could take a while to get a handle on.
-However, having a process in place that contributes to the robustness and correctness of the source code can save time in the long-run.
+Nevertheless, having a process in place that contributes to the robustness and correctness of the source code can save time in the long-run.